 Truth – We’ve arrived at the most well-known myth of retreaded tyres: balance.
 With the help of dynamic balancers, this is done between the tyre and the rim.
 The auto shop staff must clean the rim and reposition the tyre on it until it finds the place that is closest to balance.
 This means that when there are significant weight differences, the tyre must be deflated, rotated, and re-inflated to use less lead.
 This isn’t something that happens very often in small and modest garages, where we’re always looking for a bargain.
 We recommend that you go to an auto shop with expert staff to effectively balance the wheels, and we guarantee that you will not be leaving with lead-loaded tyres.

-Our tyres go through a static balance check filter before going to the market, with a warranty rate of less than 0.5%.
-You have the same chances of encountering a new tyre with balance issues
+Our tyres go through a static balance check filter before going to the market and have a warranty rate of less than 0.5%.
+You have the same chances of encountering a new tyre with balance issues.

 Now that you know the truth about retreaded tyres, explore our catalogue and choose the right tyres for you.

 Do not forget!
 You can also find us on Facebook, Instagram, Youtube, Tiktok, Pinterest and LinkedIn.